dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 `CYRILLIC CAPITAL LETTER A` (`U+0410`, or `"А"`), as used in Russian.
-The characters are visually similar, but don't have the same linguistic meaning:
+The characters are visually similar, but don't have the same linguistic meaning.

 ```swift
 let latinCapitalLetterA: Character = "\u{41}"